communitybridge/docs/easycla/project-managers/add-and-manage-git-organizations-and-repositories/README.md

 {% hint style="info" %}
 **Note:**

-* If you have already added a Gerrit instance during the CLA on-boarding process, skip this procedure unless you want to add more Gerrit instances.
+* If you have already added a Gerrit instance during the EasyCLA on-boarding process, skip this procedure unless you want to add more Gerrit instances.
-* After you add a Gerrit organization, all of its repositories are CLA enabled by default.
+* After you add a Gerrit organization, all of its repositories are EasyCLA-enabled by default.
 {% endhint %}

  1. Click the **+** sign at the top right of Add Gerrit Organization.

 ![Add Gerrit Organization](../../../.gitbook/assets/add-gerrit-organization.png)

 2. Complete the form fields, and click **Connect**.
 **Gerrit Instance Name** - Name of the Gerrit Instance
 **Gerrit Instance URL** - URL of the Gerrit Instance
 **ICLA Group ID** - An existing LDAP Group ID for Individual CLAs